mcguinlu/thesis/README.md

     - [ ] ApoE4 is italicised
 - [ ] Check all codeblocks with `eval = FALSE` to make sure they are still valid
 - [ ] Do search for everything in parentheses "(...)" and make sure all acronyms are in abbreviations list
-- [ ] Check figure and table titles are appropriately bolded
 - [ ] Check short captions for tables
 - [ ] Check short captions for figures
 - [ ] Double check citations, particularly of handbook